shrut10/snake/README.md

 <h1 align="center">🐍 Snake Game 🎮</h1>

 <p align="center">
-  Welcome to the Snake Game!
-This is a simple and fun implementation of the classic Snake game using Python and Pygame.
+  Welcome to Shruthi's Snake Game!
+This is my simple and fun implementation of the classic Snake game using Python and Pygame.
 </p>

 <h2>Features 🚀</h2>